Four people dead, including gunman, in Chicago, Evanston shooting spree

 The 77-year-old woman was transported to University of Chicago Hospital where she is in critical condition.

 According to police, the perpetrator entered a building one block south at approximately 2:45 p.m. where he pulled a gun on a person he knew, demanding the keys to the person’s car.
-The perpetrator then locates the man’s car and flees the area in his car.
+The perpetrator then located the man’s car and fled the area in his car.

 Approximately one hour later, the perpetrator entered a business in the 9300 block of South Halsted Street and announced a robbery before opening fire and striking two people.